Phase 3 · Selective Alignment · May 2026 Onwards

 Constraint Removed 04

-Full toolchain and enterprise services
+Professional toolchain and enterprise services

 What removing these constraints does not change.
 The portfolio's structure, ownership, and value are exactly as they were at the end of Phase 2.
 Phase 3 does not retroactively scale or alter the asset evaluation.
 What Phase 3 enables is partner conversations through proper channels, on aligned terms — not better building, not larger team, not standard scaling.
 The Phase 2 evaluation stands independently.
 The Phase 3 trajectory is a separate question, and it begins with one decision: who is the right partner?